 What is Configuration Baselines in ConfigMgr

-Configuration Baselines in configMgr is collection of CI’s and CB’s.
-CB can be include at least one or more CI’s to be deployed to device and user collections.
-Also below items are can be part of CB.
+Configuration Baselines in ConfigMgr are collections of CIs and CBs.
+A CB can include at least one or more CIs to be deployed to device and user collections.
+The items below can also be part of a CB.

 - Configuration Items